 Inheriting Scoped Values

-Scoped values are automatically inherited by all child threads created via a Structured Task Scope.
+Scoped Values are automatically inherited by all child threads created via a Structured Task Scope.

 Using StructuredTaskScope